 SEATING No seating is provided.
-Please bring a blanket or a fold-up garden chair on which to sit (and something warm to wear – just in case!!)
+Please bring a blanket or a fold-up garden chair (and something warm to wear – just in case!!)
 Please note, because of limited space, no tables, gazebo’s or parasols are permitted.
 Please be sure to take all your litter home with you.

 CONTACT email@example.com / @revPACman / facebook.com/revpacman1